Carolyn Arends

 Carolyn Arends is a Canadian contemporary Christian musician, songwriter, and author.
 She is based in Surrey, British Columbia, Canada.

 Musical career

 Arends began her career as a songwriter at Benson Music Publishing.
 In 1995, Carolyn began touring and releasing albums as a singer and guitarist.
 Her debut release that year (I Can Hear You) was released through Reunion Records.
 I Can Hear You reached No. 37 on Billboard Magazine's Contemporary Christian Chart in 1996.
 Feel Free peaked at No. 10 on the chart in 1997.
-More recently her albums have been distributed by Signpost Music (Steve Bell's label).
+More recently her albums have been distributed by Signpost Music.
 She is the winner of two Gospel Music Association Dove Awards and six GMA Canada Covenant Awards.
 Carolyn co-hosted the 29th Annual Covenant Awards in 2007 (with Leland Klassen) and the 31st Annual Covenant Awards in 2009 (with Arlen Salte).